2015 Wootton Bassett rail incident: Fallout

-At the time of the ban, WCRC operated about 90% of all steam charter operations on Britain's railways.
+At the time of the ban, WCR operated about 90% of all steam charter operations on Britain's railways.
 DB Schenker was the only other operator licensed to run steam trains on Network Rail tracks.
-DB Schenker has a policy of only operating air braked trains, whereas many trains operated by WCRC use vacuum brakes, which meant that DB Schenker was unable to operate those charters in place of WCRC.
+DB Schenker has a policy of only operating air braked trains, whereas many trains operated by WCR use vacuum brakes, which meant that DB Schenker was unable to operate those charters in place of WCR.

 Steam Railway editor Howard Johnston said that the aftermath of the SPAD represented "possibly the greatest challenge to our movement".
 ASLEF General Secretary Mick Whelan called for better regulation of crew driving charter trains.
 Following the ban, eighteen charters were cancelled and eleven were postponed in the period 4 April – 5 May.
 DB Schenker and GB Railfreight operated three charters each.
 Companies affected included Belmond, Compass, NENTA Traintours, PMR Railtours, Railway Touring Company, SRPS Railtours, Statesman Rail, Steam Dreams and Vintage Trains.

 On 6 May, it was reported that The Jacobite season was likely to start late due to the suspension.
 The trains, which run on the West Highland Line in Scotland, were due to start running on 11 May for the start of the 2015 season.
 Following the lifting of the ban on 8 May, it was announced that The Jacobite trains would run as scheduled from 11 May.

-In May 2015, Abellio ScotRail announced that as a result of the ban, it was reconsidering its decision to give WCRC preferred bidder status for a contract to run steam trains on the Waverley Line, which was scheduled to reopen between Edinburgh and Tweedbank in September 2015.
+In May 2015, Abellio ScotRail announced that as a result of the ban, it was reconsidering its decision to give WCR preferred bidder status for a contract to run steam trains on the Waverley Line, which was scheduled to reopen between Edinburgh and Tweedbank in September 2015.

 In June 2015, it was reported that the ORR was planning to call a "Safety Summit" involving operators of charter trains on NR tracks.
 It was reported that one proposal to be put forward by the ORR was that all charter trains be limited to a maximum of eleven carriages.
 This, if enacted, would mean a loss of revenue of up to £5,000 per train for operators.
 Part of the reasoning behind the proposal was that steam locomotives have a lower rate of acceleration than modern traction.
 As they are limited to 75 mph, they have to be worked harder in order to maintain time.
 A reduction in train weight would make acceleration rates a little faster and reduce the need to work locomotives so hard.